hyperledger/fabric/docs/source/write_first_app.rst

 .. code:: bash

-  // 2. register & enroll application user with CA, which is used as client identify to make chaincode calls, stores app user identity in local wallet
+  // in a real application this would be done only when a new user was required to be added
-        await registerUser.RegisterAppUser();
+  // and would be part of an administrative flow await registerUser(caClient, wallet, userId, 'org1.department1');

 Similar to the admin enrollment, this program uses a CSR to enroll ``appUser`` and store its credentials alongside those of ``admin`` in the wallet.
 We now have